rsaccani/ads-l-map/README.md

 - Detailed Information: Access comprehensive aircraft data including position, altitude, speed, and more
 - Interactive Interface: Zoomable map with dynamic marker scaling for better visualization
 - Device Identification: Cross-reference with OGN device database for aircraft model information
+- Flight Path Visualization: View the last 10 positions of each aircraft as black trails showing their flight path

 ## Data sources